tenzir/tenzir/web/docs/connectors/rabbitmq.md

 dies before they are delivered to the application.

 :::note Inverted Flag
-The corresponding RabbitMQ server flag is called `no-ack`.
-But since this defaults to `true`, you can only specify the inverse via `--ack`.
+The corresponding AMQP server flag is called `no-ack`.
+Since we default to `true` for this flag, you can enable it by specifying `--ack`.
 :::

 ### `--mandatory` (Saver)